 HERE'S the easiest way to learn a new language.
+Listen as native instructor speaks to the structor speaks to the s guage.
 Listen as native instructor speaks to you on Record.
 Let your eyes follow words in Sample Lesson.
 You'll be amazed at how quickly you'll be "chatting" in your new language, with a perfect accent.

 NOW'S the time to learn another language-enjoy advantages in business, social life, travel.
-But offer mayend soon.
+But offer may end soon.
 Rush only 10¢ to help cover cost of special packing, shipping of Record and Sample Lesson.
 We'll also send Free Book on full Cortina Course.
 State language you want.
 No obligation.
 CORTINA ACADEMY (Established 1882) Dept. 421, 136 W. 52nd St., New York 19, N. Y.

-Now it's EASY to learn ANY INSTRUMENT-even it you don't know a single many investment of the property of the property of the property of the property-by note.
+Now it's EASY to learn ANY INSTRUMENT-even if you don't know a single note now.
+No boring exercises.
+You play delightful pieces RIGHT AWAY-from very first lesson!
+Properly-by note.
 Simple as A-B-C. You make amazing progress-at home, in spare time, without teacher.
 Only few cents per lesson.